sthysel/cv/CV.md

 I worked on number of other ML and computer vision solutions focusing on identifying and reporting production and ore quality issues.

-### Specialist Engineer production automation systems.
+### BHP Specialist Engineer production automation systems.

 Projects I worked on include the SMART data logger project as well as the Magnet telemetry monitoring system.